Swangeon/Alkaline-NVT/README.md

-# Alkaline Network Shell
+# Alkaline NVT
-Encrypted Client/Server Network Virtual Terminal made in Python3.
+Encrypted Client/Server Network Virtual Terminal (NVT) made in Python3.

 # NOTICE/CAUTION/ATTENTION
 - I AM NOT RESPONSIBLE FOR ANY USER MISUSE OF THE CODE IN THIS REPOSITORY!